Home > Eating In > Cocktails > Make-Ahead Freezer Door Margaritas

 freezer margaritas in a glass with a lime garnish and a sprinkle of lime zest on top

-The origin of the original recipe for these make-ahead freezer margaritas is an epic tale that came by way of a resort in the Camelback Mountain in Scottsdale, Arizona via the Willamette River in Portland.
+The origin of our freezer door margarita is an epic tale that came by way of a resort in Camelback Mountain in Scottsdale, Arizona, via the Willamette River in Portland.
 To say these are the best margaritas is an understatement.
 Jim has been perfecting the recipe over the years, refining it to this ultimate version.
-This twist on the classic margarita recipe doesn’t require unconventional ingredients or special equipment, but it does benefit from lots of patience…and it’s well worth it!
+These are perfect for pool parties and backyard barbecues since you can make them ahead – and when you’re ready to try something different, check out our strawberry margarita and mangonada margarita.
+This twist on the classic margarita doesn’t require unconventional ingredients or special equipment, but it does benefit from lots of patience…and it’s well worth it!

 freezer margaritas in a glass with a lime garnish and a sprinkle of lime zest on top